-The best part about dosing with CBD is its ability to be administered in many ways and in different dosages.
-This helps with those who might be unable to take pills or are unable to vaporize due to lung issues.
+The best part about dosing with CBD is the ability control your dosages.
+Whether CBD gummies or vaping with CBD, it is important to know how much is being consumed.
 Getting a proper dose of CBD to treat pain and inflammation is simple and abundant given our current laws surrounding the use of non-psychoactive CBD.

 CBD is well tolerated among adults and is a safe alternative to prescription and over the counter meds that may cause excess drowsiness.
 You will always want to consult a physician prior to taking a CBD regimen to see how it may affect your day-to-day activities.
 While CBD is generally safe to use, it can cause fatigue and drowsiness in some sensitive users.

 Taking too much CBD can result in dry mouth and diarrhea, so it is always a good idea to stay hydrated while taking CBD.
 Starting at a low dose such as 5mg or 10mg should be a good starting point to treat pain and inflammation.
 Most CBD comes in an infusion of MCT oil to deliver CBD to the body quickly while taking it sublingually.

 Always read the directions and wait about 15 to 30 minutes to see how your body reacts.
 If you still feel like you need more to treat your condition, then take another dose.
 Over time you will have an accumulative effect instead of a tolerance effect, which means you will need less over time to achieve the desired result.